Supporting the Dry January® challenge in your community

 Why take part in your community?

-With your help we can make the campaign go further, inspiring more people to take part in Dry January® and enjoy all the benefits that brings.
+With your help we can make the campaign go further, inspiring more people to participate fully in Dry January® challenge and enjoy all the benefits that brings.

-Designed by behaviour change experts at Alcohol Change UK, the Dry January® programme offers a circuit breaker that helps us reset our relationship with alcohol over the longer-term.
-Independent research found that six months after taking part in the Dry January® programme, 70 per cent of participants have significantly improved wellbeing and lower alcohol health risks.
+Designed by behaviour change experts at Alcohol Change UK, the Dry January® challenge offers a circuit breaker that helps us reset our relationship with alcohol over the longer-term.
+Independent research has found that six months after taking part in the Dry January® challenge, 70 per cent of participants have significantly improved wellbeing and lower alcohol health risks.

-So, helping to spread the word about Dry January® to people in your community can bring big benefits, helping people to drink more healthily for January and beyond.
+So, helping to spread the word about the Dry January® challenge to people in your community can bring big benefits, helping people to drink more healthily for January and beyond using Alcohol Change UK’s dedicated tools and resources - such as our free app, Try Dry®, daily motivational emails, and online communities.

 How can community groups get involved?

-Throughout January, local areas across the country run events and displays using free downloadable resources provided by Alcohol Change UK, as well as using a set of images for their social media campaigns.
-These free resources will be available in Autumn 2024.
+Throughout January, local areas across the country run events and displays, as well as social media campaigns, using free downloadable resources provided by Alcohol Change UK.

 You can join us by using these resources to:

-• Spread the word on social media – use our social media graphics and suggested posts across your channels.
+• Spread the word – use our press pack for sharing with local media and our social media graphics and suggested posts to spread the word across your channels.

 • Create a display – put our posters on display online and out in your local area e.g. reception areas and waiting rooms, entertainment venues, bus stops.